-Our family has been chartering deep sea fishing trips with the Miss Pass-A-Grille in St. Pete Beach since I was a little kid.
-My brother Bill, he loves to keep a good tradition alive, so he generally goes out fishing with them whenever he’s in town and this time he decided it was only right to take Barrett along for the ride.
+Our family has been booking Florida gulf coast fishing charters with the Miss Pass-A-Grille in St. Pete Beach since I was a little kid.
+My brother Bill loves to keep a good tradition alive and this time decided it was only right to take Barrett along for the ride.

 For some reason, the night before Barrett was up all night (aka nervous).
 Like, he didn’t sleep AT ALL.
 I know this because he woke me up hourly to tell me he still hadn’t slept at all.
 So his day started with a 5:30 am gas station trip, where he loaded up on snacks and energy drinks, and then headed toward the dock!

-For anyone considering booking a trip with Miss Pass-A-Grille, here is his retelling of the experience:
+For anyone considering booking a Florida gulf fishing trip with Miss Pass-A-Grille, here is his retelling of the experience:

 Back on Land

 At the end of the trip, Barrett had caught two snappers and one grouper (but the grouper was too small, and had to be thrown back).
 Bill had caught three snappers.

 They both came back to land delighted.
 The tour guides proceeded to get everyone off the boat with their catch and then cleaned the fish and recommended local places that could cook it up.